 English Harbour is home to the most popular marina on the island, even amongst those who generally have no interest in sailing.
 Nelson's Dockyard is located in town, and draws a great deal of visitors each year to learn about the island's military history.
 Many seasoned yachters make it their goal to sail into this marina, but even if you can't sail yourself, you can enjoy a view of the harbor from the sea by taking part in a sailing excursion.

-If you want to spend a few hours on the water, without the complications and cost of sailing on your own you can take an excursion.
-Wanting to know more how long you'll spend on the water and what's included?
-Check out the listing below for contact phone numbers for area providers.
+If you are just wanting to enjoy a few hours on the open water, without the cost and responsibility associated with renting a boat you can take an excursion.
+Check out the listing below to get contact information for excursion providers.

 |(268) 784-1406||Freeman's Village|